DXChrono Desktop

 Widgets

-Show or hide on-screen panels: Clock, Solar data, Band conditions, Sun/Moon Az-El, Station info, Help (legend), Cloudlog, ADIF Logbook, PSK Reporter status, Satellite pass list, Contest calendar, and Watch List.
+Show or hide on-screen panels: Clock, Solar data, Band conditions, Sun/Moon Az-El, Station info, Help (legend), Cloudlog, ADIF Logbook, PSK Reporter status, Reverse Beacon status, Satellite pass list, Contest Calendar, and Watch List.
 DX Cluster and N1MM widgets are controlled from their own tabs when enabled.
 You can drag widgets to reposition them; positions are saved.

 Sun/Moon Az-El panel: Shows azimuth and elevation for both the Sun and Moon at your station location.
 It uses Station latitude/longitude, and if those are not set it falls back to the grid square center.